Hospitality hiring in Australia has changed.

 Forget to include location

-Post without venue details
+Post without venue context

 Respond slowly to applicants